The Regulating Directives for Trading in Unlisted Securities

 3. Change of legal status.

-5. Suspension of trading cases determined by the competent authority at the JSC and the ASE if the suspension decision does not include the transfer of trading therein to the OTC Market.
+5. Suspension of trading cases determined by the JSC or the ASE if the suspension decision does not include permission for the trading in the OTC Market.

-c- The SDC shall provide the ASE on the effective date of these Directives with a list of the securities of all companies referred to in paragraph (a) of this Article and their relevant data, to enable the ASE to take the necessary procedures to start trading in their shares in the OTC Market.
+C- The SDC shall provide the ASE with the new registered companies and their relevant data, after completing of registration procedures at the SDC, to enable the ASE to take the necessary procedures to allow trading in their shares in the OTC Market.

-d- Suspended shares, by virtue to Listing Securities Directives, shall be traded in the OTC Market for a period of no less than 3 months.
+D- Suspended shares in the First and Second Market, by virtue to Listing Securities Directives, shall be allowed for trading in the OTC Market for a period of no less than 3 months.

-Trading in securities in the OTC Market shall be carried out after the verification of the following:
+Securities in the OTC Market shall be allowed for trading after the verification of the following:

-b- The relevant securities are registered and deposited with the SDC.
+A- The relevant securities are registered with the JSC and the SDC.